Mario5Gray/demos/buoy/README.md

 management.endpoint.health.group.readiness.include=readinessState
 ```

+The two endpoints:

+* health - Application Lifecycle Availability
+* shutdown - Gracefully Shutdown the Instance

+### For `/health` endpoints: Indicators

-The first thing I am going to configure here are 3 health groups for the `/health` endpoint.
+Here there are 3 health groups for the `/health` endpoint.
 These will be accessible by  `http://****/health/{liveness,readiness,custom}`.

-To do this, I must supply these endpoints with probe data.
-Probe data is aggregate and is configured using
-a comma-delimited set of probe names.
-Hence,in `custom` health-group the `my` and `diskSpace` probes specify
-that their aggregated value will become the state of the group.
+The `/health` endpoint itself returns groups that are supplying indicator data.
+It also supplies aggregate status.

 The next 2 groups `liveness` and `readiness` use their designated Probes as state.

-**Important**: if any (custom or otherwise) endpoints exposed then there MUST be some probes
+**Important**: if any (custom or otherwise) endpoints exposed then there MUST be some indicators
 to feed them.
 In other words requesting status from a probe-less endpoint will result in 404 since nothing
 is there to fill it.